Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.12.0
+- Nearly all crashes related to Alt-Tabbing and changing resolution in-game are fixed.
+- Distant landscape texture quality has been improved by a more accurate simulation of Morrowind land rendering.
+The distant land texture now aligns perfectly with Morrowind land texturing.
+- Distant landscape should now be less likely to clip through near statics and appear blocky.
+- Distant landscape texture is atlased, so that widely separated landmass mods don't cause distant world detail loss.
+- Distant land generator can now detect and generate distant interiors for large interior cells (on by default).
+Previously you have to manually add interiors to a statics override file.
+- Distant land generator now selects at least Very High mesh quality when automatically calculated settings are used.
+- Distant interiors rendering improvements.
+Distant interior "sunlight" matches Morrowind's more closely.
+Interior fog changes fixes pop-in occurring in interiors without water.
+For large cells the fog uses the distant interiors setting, for small cells it uses the default Morrowind fog.
+- During statics generation, NiCollisionSwitch nodes are handled correctly and won't produce niflib errors.
+- Distant land generator minor stability improvements.
+- Per-pixel lighting eliminates extra dark shadow rendering artifacts on the joints of characters.
+With normal lighting, artifacts are reduced but still present.
+This is ideally addressed by mesh fixes.
+- Per-pixel lighting has improved support for effects.
+Added rendering support for alpha vertex colours used with alpha textures, dark map alpha channel, and projective texturing with NiTextureEffect (maximum 1 projective texture effect).
+- Some GUI usability improvements.
+- Morrowind icon will no longer randomly disappear from the taskbar when minimized.
+- Updated Polish and Russian localizations.

 0.11.6
 - Fixed possible crash when saving PNG screenshots.
 - Sunshafts sun disc has its sharpness reduced slightly.